 psql -h localhost -U postgres

-One of the most significant use cases of using Docker is the ease of creating and accessing applications built within containers without having to worry about dependencies and installations.
+One of the most significant use cases of using Docker is the ease of creating and accessing applications built within containers without worrying about dependencies and installations.

-Let me know if you have any questions or suggestions, I’ll be happy to follow-up with you.
+Let me know if you have any questions or suggestions, and I’ll be happy to follow up with you.